susanev/uw-stars-cse/style.md

 * There should be a comment block at the top of your programs with your name, date, class, TA name, assignment name, and a brief description of what the program does
  * Note: The brief description should describe what the program does, not how the program does it
 * There should be a blank line between your top comment block and the start of your code
-* Directly above every method there should be a comment that describes what it does
+* Directly above every method (except for main) there should be a comment that describes what it does
 * All complicated parts of your code should include comments